Illustration showing finance book, money, coin, chart, and red X symbolizing financial mistakes

 By making saving and investing a priority, you can avoid the common mistake of neglecting these critical components of financial health and actively work towards building a secure and prosperous future.

-Section 5: Building and Maintaining an Emergency Fund
+Section 6: Not Building and Maintaining an Emergency Fund

 The Significance of an Emergency Fund